corigne/dot-neovim/README.md

 leader + sc

 __Diagnostic jump__
--- You can use <C-o> to jump back to your previous location
+-- You can use `Ctrl + o` to jump back to your previous location
 [e = (back)
 ]e = (forward)